Mahmud-Kandawala/JavaScript-Calculator/README.md

 User Story #5: My calculator should contain a clickable element with an `id="clear"`.

-User Story #6: My calculator should contain an element to display values with a corresponding id="display".
+User Story #6: My calculator should contain an element to display values with a corresponding `id="display"`.

 User Story #7: At any time, pressing the clear button clears the input and output values, and returns the calculator to its initialized state; 0 should be shown in the element with the id of display.